GeminiLight/virne/docs/source/index.rst

 ..  code-block:: bib

     @INPROCEEDINGS{ijcai-2024-flagvne,
-      title={FlagVNE: A Flexible and Generalizable RL Framework for Network Resource Allocation}, author={Wang, Tianfu and Fan, Qilin and Wang, Chao and Ding, Leilei and Yuan, Nicholas Jing and Xiong, Hui}, booktitle={Proceedings of the 33rd International Joint Conference on Artificial Intelligence}, year={2024},
+      title={FlagVNE: A Flexible and Generalizable Reinforcement Learning Framework for Network Resource Allocation}, author={Wang, Tianfu and Fan, Qilin and Wang, Chao and Ding, Leilei and Yuan, Nicholas Jing and Xiong, Hui}, booktitle={Proceedings of the 33rd International Joint Conference on Artificial Intelligence}, year={2024},